lua-lunet/lunet-mcp-sse/README.md

 3. Client POSTs JSON-RPC messages to `/message?session=<id>`
 4. Server responds via SSE events on the GET connection

+There is no HTTPS termination support in this repo by design.
+If you want to run a public-facing MCP SSE you can trivially deploy this code with nginx as a sidecar else on a private cloud network behind a cloud load balancer.
+That is The Unix Way of piping data between specialist tools.
+It gives you the “QMail Security Model” where dealing protocol attacks is process segregated from any business logic.

 ## Tools Available

 ### tavily-search